deepa-mathan/deepa-mathan/README.md

 <h2 align="center">Passionate in upskilling Cloud and DevOps</h3>

-- I completed my post graduation from madras university and having 10 years work experience in technical support.
+- I completed my post-graduation from Madras University and have 10 years of work experience in technical support.

-- I am ambitious in learning and adapting new skills, passionate DevOps Cloud engineer, always wanted to stay up to date with the latest industry trends and advancements.
+- I am ambitious in learning and adapting new skills, a passionate DevOps Cloud engineer, and always wanted to stay up to date with the latest industry trends and advancements.

 <h2 align="left">Technical Skills and Tools:</h2>